 #1: Get an Overview of the City at Full Speed

 You don’t have to be a marathoner to take a running tour of Milwaukee.
 In just an hour, I saw downtown Milwaukee icons like Gertie the Duck, the original Blatz and Schlitz breweries, parks, and the lakefront.

 Not only is it a great way to see several neighborhoods in one quick tour, but you’ll learn about city history and today’s local trivia, too.
 Be prepared for about a 10-minute mile pace, but you’ll only need to keep it up for 3-5 minutes at a time thanks to plentiful stops for stories and street crossings.

 #2: Kayak to a Brewery

 Of course you know Milwaukee’s on Lake Michigan, but did you know there’s also a river right downtown?
 Hitting the water is a must-do, assuming the weather cooperates.
 Combine that with another must-do — BEER! — and you’ve got a great afternoon.

 Rent a kayak and paddle your way to Lakefront Brewery.
-Although Milwaukee has tons of breweries to choose from, Lakefront has hilarious tours that step it up a notch.
+Although Milwaukee has tons of brewery tours to choose from, Lakefront has hilarious tours that step it up a notch.
 You’ll drink during the tour and sample a few beers afterward, too.
 My pick: the Eastside Dark.

 BONUS POINTS: The Milwaukee fish fry is famous.
-Lakefront has an official fish fry every Friday night, complete with cod, shrimp, perch, and a live polka band.
+Lakefront has an official fish fry every Friday night, complete with cod, shrimp, perch, and live music.
 If you’re not there on Friday, you’ll have to settle for just the cod (and a side of cheese curds).
 Delish!